 Have your say

-A survey will be sent to all ratepayers and residents in Monash, asking them to choose between Option 1 and 2 and also indicate whether they support a discount for pensioners.
+A survey has been sent to all ratepayers and residents in Monash, asking them to choose between Option 1 and 2 and also indicate whether they support a discount for pensioners.

 Make sure you have your say.
 Please indicate your preferred options on the survey form enclosed and return it in the reply-paid envelope by Monday, 11 December 2017.